HarryPahwa/ClassifyingTrafficSigns/README.md

-#### 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an Adam Optimizer with a batch size of 128 and 30 epochs.
 I used a learning rate of 0.00065.
 These values were determined experimentally.

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * training set accuracy of 0.993
 * validation set accuracy of 0.93
 * test set accuracy of 0.908

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?

-I built my neural network architecture over the LeNet architecture
+I built my neural network architecture over the LeNet architecture but the validation accuracy was too low.

-* What were some problems with the initial architecture?

-The validation accuracy was too low.

-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on thes validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 Initially, one dropout layer at the end was added and the keep_probability was experimented with.
 I found that 90% keep probability worked well.
 However, this wasn't enough to obtain the 0.93 validation accuracy, hence, I added another dropout layer earlier on.

-* Which parameters were tuned?
-How were they adjusted and why?

-The keep_prob parameters for the dropout layers were tuned quite a bit.
 Other values I played with were the Batch Size, Number of EPOCHS, Learning Rate, and the sigma value.
 The decision to increase or decrease the number of EPOCHS was made according to the loss curves plotted after each attempt.
 The learning rate was a big factor to prevent overfitting and underfitting.
 It was adjusted accordingly to the result after each attempt.

-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

 Adding dropout layers was a big and important design choice as I noticed that more often than not my model was overfitting my data and hence, I needed something to reduce the overfitting.

-### Test a Model on New Images
+### Testing New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: